Table of Contents

 A section of RFC 8705, “2.
 Mutual TLS for OAuth Client Authentication” defines how authorization servers authenticate clients using mutual TLS.

-Authlete has a feature for authorization servers to authenticate their clients with TLS client certificate.
-This article describes overview of the feature and instructions to enable it.
+Authlete offers a feature that enables authorization servers to authenticate clients using TLS client certificates.
+This article describes an overview of the feature and instructions to enable it.

-On Authlete’s side, you have to enable “TLS_CLIENT_AUTH” client authentication method and register the client’s ”subject name.”
+On Authlete’s side, you have to enable TLS_CLIENT_AUTH

 Tab | Item | Value |